 Air over oil?
 Nope – air only!

 Air over oil is the traditional method for pneumatic cylinder speed control applications.
 This is accomplished via a reservoir of oil, driven by air pressure on the top of the oil through a needle valve to control the speed.
-With a Proportion-Air (FA model) mass flow controller, the traditional reservoir of oil is not necessary.
+With a Proportion-Air F-Series mass flow controller, the traditional reservoir of oil is not necessary.
 The speed of your cylinder can be controlled with only compressed air.

 It is virtually impossible to control the speed of a pneumatic cylinder and adjust that speed as the cylinder is traveling.

 Unless – your pneumatic cylinder is controlled using a Proportion-Air FA-Series closed-loop mass flow control valve.
 This product is so fast to respond you can adjust speed on the fly.
 Literally.